Ahmed-Adel63/sales-performance-dashboard/README.md

 ---

+📈 Key Findings from the Dataset

+Top Revenue Source: Bikes make up the vast majority of company costs and revenue, with Road Bikes leading the sub-categories at over $23M.

+Primary Market: The United States represents the largest market share, bringing in 33% of total revenue.

+Core Customer Base: The Adults (35-64) age group generated the highest revenue (~$42.5M), making them the ideal target for future marketing campaigns.

 ## 🛠️ Features & Functionalities

 * **Dynamic Slicers:** Seamlessly filter the entire dashboard by specific dates or geographic regions.